 The expat life can be fleeting, just like how I’ve been with this blog.
 You guys, I missed my 2 year blogging anniversary.
 Oops.
 I can’t believe I’ve managed to keep this blog running for 2 years, even if I have been falling a bit behind lately.
 Life happens.
 Expat life happens.

 I’ve been seeing this whole concept of expat life/living far from home around blogland lately and couldn’t not participate!
 Thank you, Carolann from Finding Ithaka for the inspiration.
-Though I know that Jen and Mili Wifey have also piped in on the fun.
+Though I know that Jen also piped in on the fun.

 Where were you born, where did you grow up, and where do you currently live?

 I was born in Brasilia, DF, Brazil and I grew up moving around every 2 years.
 I lived in Brasilia, Rio de Janeiro, DC, San Francisco, New York State, New Hampshire and Brussels up until I was 18.
 Come 18, I moved to NYC to attend NYU.
 Since then, I moved myself to London and now I have been calling Singapore home for the past 5 years.
 I just celebrated my 5 year anniversary here!
 Another milestone I failed to blog about.
 HA 😉